 - Description - A brief rundown of what the app can do and its features

-- Example invocations - This teaches users how to invoke your apps after they discover them
+- Sample invocations - This teaches users how to invoke your apps after they discover them

 Categorization helps users better understand your app's capabilities and create new avenues for your app to be discovered.
-Apps are grouped by vertical categories (e.g. food & drink) that you can select through the App Info section of the Actions Console.
+Apps are grouped by vertical categories (e.g. food & drink) that you can select through the Directory information section of the Actions Console.